richardrobberse/AzureDevOpsBot/README.md

 # AzureDevOpsBot
 This is the public place to give feedback on the azdevops Telegram bot.
 AzDevOpsBot is a Telegram bot to interact with Azure DevOps from Telegram.
-This project started as a proof of concept but I realised interacting with Azure DevOps through a Telegram bot on your phone is extremely powerful.
+This project started as a proof of concept but I realised interacting with Azure DevOps through a Telegram bot on your phone is extremely powerful, useful and fun!

 **I'm actively looking for people that are willing to use the bot and provide feedback/come up with cool use-cases**